kc101010/Research-Improving-Device-Drivers/Research/Differences between OS/Differences.md

 + Driver exts written in C++17.
 + System exts can allegedley be written in language with Swift used as an example.

+Apple developers found several issues with kernel extensions: They are difficult to develop and debug and also pose a risk to data security, privacy and overall reliability.
+System extensions and DriverKit improve on Kernel extensions and thus are easier to develop while improving security and reliability.

 ### Debugging
 System extensions can have debuggers attached to them.
 No risk of system crash/restart due to user mode.
 System extensions need to have proper entitlements and code signatures as well as meeting criteria to run on users system.